substack/secure-peer/readme.markdown

 ## sec.accept()

 Accept the connection.
-This function must be called for every listener on the `'pubkey'` event for the connection to succeed.
+This function must be called for every listener on the `'header'` event for the connection to succeed.

 ## sec.reject()